 The standard Artisan series come with 5-quart stainless steel mixing bowl with a handle, whereas the Artisan Design comes with a glass bowl.
 Want a bigger-sized standard bowl but don’t want to spend an arm and a leg?
-The Classic and Classic Plus series comes with the 4.5-quart stainless steel mixing bowl without a handle.
+The Classic and Classic Plus series come with the 4.5-quart stainless steel mixing bowl without a handle.
 You can buy replacement bowls ranging from 3-5 quarts for these mixers.

 When it comes to the mixing bowls for the bowl-lift models, the Commercial has the big 8-quart standard bowl to do large-scale baking, although this is probably a bit overkill for your home kitchen.